 Surgery, radiation therapy, and hormonal therapy all have the potential to disrupt sexual desire or performance for a short while or permanently.
 Discuss your concerns with your health care provider.
 Several options are available to help you manage sexual problems related to prostate cancer treatment.

 For these men, the risks and possible side effects of surgery, radiation therapy, or hormonal therapy may outweigh the possible benefits.
 Doctors monitor these patients with regular check-ups.
-If symptoms appear or get worse, the doctor may recommend active treatment.
+Currently, over a third of all men diagnosed with early-stage prostate cancer choose watchful waiting.
+However, if symptoms appear or get worse, the doctor may recommend active treatment.

 Surgery is used to remove the cancer.
 It is a common treatment for early stage prostate cancer.
 The surgeon may remove the entire prostate with a type of surgery called radical prostatectomy or, in some cases, remove only part of it.